pattonsgirl/CEG3120/Projects/Project4/README.md

 ## Objectives:

 - Modify the CF template to meet updated requirements
-- Run a website of choice using nginx or apache2
+- Run a website of choice using nginx or apache2 on hosts in the pool
-- Configure the HAProxy load balancer to direct traffic to two backend systems
+- Configure the HAProxy load balancer to direct traffic to the pool

 ## Project Description

 In your repository, create a `Project4` folder.

-For this project, you will be creating resources to use for a load balancing setup.
-This project will
+For this project, you will have two deliverables:
-keep things simple - you will have one server accessible from the world.
-You will have two more servers
-that are accessible only within your VPC.

-As mentioned in class, you are welcome to use your own website for this project. **However** in order to
+1. CloudFormation template that makes the recourses required for a load balancing setup: an application delivery controller (ADC) and two backend hosts in a pool.
-visually check that load balancing is working, you will need to include screenshots that show different content
+2. Documentation for configuring the ADC and hosts.
+In order to visually check that load balancing is working, you will need to include screenshots that show different content
    fetched from each server.

+As mentioned in class, you are welcome to use your own website for this project. **However** in order to visually check that load balancing is working, you will need to include screenshots that show different content
-If you look at the `html` files provided, which you are welcome to use, you'll
-see that one has text that is is from server 1 and the other text that it is from server 2.
+fetched from each server.
+If you look at the `html` files provided, which you are welcome to use, you'll see that one has text that is is from server 1 and the other text that it is from server 2.

 ### Provided Resources